temporalio/documentation/docs-src/python/how-to-replay-a-workflow-execution-in-python.md

 await replayer.replay_workflow(WorkflowHistory.from_json(history_json_str))
 ```

-In both examples if Workflow History is non-deterministic, an error will be thrown.
-You can choose
+In both examples, if Event History is non-deterministic, an error is thrown.
-to wait until all histories have been replayed with `replay_workflows` by setting the `fail_fast`
-option to `false`.
+You can choose to wait until all histories have been replayed with `replay_workflows` by setting the `fail_fast` option to `false`.

 :::note